xdNuggets/ReportSystem/README.md

 - [x] Allow admins to edit reports.
 This includes denying them, accepting them, and changing the reason.
 - [ ] Allow ability to cancel reports made.
 (WIP)
 - [ ] Create notification system when someone joins the server and their report has been edited (Accepted/Denied).
+- [ ] Ability to view all individual reports made on a person (this ones gonna be painful)
 - [ ] Discord Bot integration (Begun)

 # Less important TODO